skarlekar/fargate-patterns/README.md

     $ ./set-scaling-policy.sh

 #### Test the Scaling Policy
-Use Apache Bench to hit the server $100,000 times w
+Use Apache Bench to hit the server $100,000 times with 100 concurrent threads with a timeout of 120 seconds to see the service scale out.
+You will have to wait for the cooling period to see the scaling out.
+Scaling in will take 15 minutes after scale out.
+Verify this on the ECS console.

+$ ./test-scaling.sh

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NTA0NDMzODMsOTkwNDk2MjYsMTE5MD
+eyJoaXN0b3J5IjpbLTE4OTA3Nzc2MzYsOTkwNDk2MjYsMTE5MD
 I4Nzk3OSwxNzc2MjQxMjQwLC0xNzE4NTEwNDM3LDg2MjQxNjc2
 MSw5OTY5ODI1ODYsMjM2NDYyOTQwLC01NzcyNDM3ODksLTg1Mz
 A1NTE2OCwtMTc4MzQzMTI5MCwtMTQxMDUxMzEwMywtMjExNDQw